erikhaugsby/swc/docs/intro.md

 The YouTube app is free to download and use.
 You only need to have your phone and access to the internet.

 Before you do anything else, read through all of these steps in order.
-It might help to have this page open on another device as a reference.
+It might help to have this page open on another device for reference.

 !!! note